WJLP: Programming

 As of January 2022, WJLP carries the majority of the MeTV lineup, with some exceptions.
-New Jersey Politics, a public affairs show focused on the New Jersey area, airs on Saturdays at 6a.m. and Sundays at 8a.m.
+Your New Jersey, hosted by Lisa Marie Falbo, is a public affairs show focused on the Garden State that airs on Saturdays at 6 a.m. and Sundays at 8 am.
+Immediately following is New Jersey Politics with Laura Jones which takes a look at what's happening in Trenton and local municipalities.
+That show airs Saturdays at 6:30 a.m. and Sundays at 8:30 a.m.

 WJLP had previously preempted several hours of the MeTV schedule each day to air infomercials.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:

-In February 2015, the station added the Justice Network on digital subchannel 33.2.
+In February 2015, the station added the Justice Network (now True Crime Network) on digital subchannel 33.2.
 This was changed to Laff in 2016.
 On March 20, 2016, WJLP added two standard definition subchannels to its lineup, Escape (now Ion Mystery) and Grit.
 These diginets are also available on many Univision-owned stations, including those in the New York City television market.

 A fifth subchannel was added two months later on 33.10 which airs local maritime and weather reports.
 The underlying audio for this station was provided by WWZY Long Branch.
 WJLP later added audio subchannels to its lineup—Thunder, B985, The Boss 107.1 FM, and Great Gold 1410 AM.
 All of these terrestrial radio stations are owned by Press Communications, LLC, which is a sister company to PMCM TV, LLC.
 The radio channels were dropped in January 2022, ahead of WJLP's sale to Weigel.